 Under the terms of the Letter of Intent with the optionee (Lucky Strike Resources Ltd.) respecting the farm-out, the optionee may acquire an initial 60% interest in the Grizzly and the Aspen properties by making aggregate cash payments of \$200,000 (\$50,000 paid to date), issuing a total of 600,000 shares (200,000 issued to date) and incurring an aggregate \$3,000,000 in exploration expenditures.
 After vesting of a 60% interest, the optionee may acquire an additional 10% interest in the two properties by making an additional cash payment of \$250,000, issuing an additional 500,000 shares and incurring an additional \$2,500,000 in exploration expenditures on the properties.
-Independence Gold will act as the operator for both projects during the first year of the farm-out.
+Independence Gold acted as the operator for both projects during the current year.
+A total of 469 soil samples from the Grizzly property and 279 soils from the Aspen property were collected during the 2012 field season.
+Assay results are expected in early 2013.

-Results of Operations for the three- and six-month periods ending June 30, 2012
+Results of Operations for the three- and nine-month periods ending September 30, 2012